North Korean abductions of Japanese citizens: Controversies

-There is also controversy about whether the remains of Megumi Yokota returned by North Korea to Japan are genuine or not.
+There is controversy about whether the remains of Megumi Yokota returned by North Korea to Japan are genuine or not.
 The Japanese government tested them and claims they are not.
 But in February 2005, the British scientific journal Nature published an article in which the Teikyo University DNA analyst who did the tests, Tomio Yoshii, acknowledged that the results could be inconclusive.
 Likewise, the technique used is reportedly no longer used professionally in the United States due to the ease with which contamination can occur.
 According to the Japanese Foreign Ministry, the remains are not available for further testing.

 Another controversy arose when, in May 2012, Japan strongly protested when a top American diplomat linked the issue of North Korean abductions of Japanese citizens with the issue of abduction to Japan by Japanese parents away from non-Japanese parents.

 In fiction

-The protagonist of the novel The Orphan Master's Son spends several years during the early part of the book helping with and organizing abductions of Japanese to North Korea.
+The protagonist of the novel The Orphan Master's Son spends several years during the early part of the book helping with and organizing abductions of Japanese citizens to North Korea.
 These abductions and some of their victims remain an important secondary theme for the rest of the book.

+The book, Flashlight, by Susan Choi, also explores this concept.